BrightcoveLearning/PLAYTV-Troubleshoot-Ads/README.md

 # PLAYTV-Troubleshoot-Ads
 Materials used in the TROUBLESHOOTING AD DELIVERY episode.
 Download the zip for:
-- PDF of the slides
+- PDF of the slides (the hyperlinks work)
 - Event dispatching demo
 - Ad blocker demo